zonkhonk/resx-parser/README.md

 #### convertIdCase
 Use it convert the case of the resource id.
 By default it is 'camel'.
 This library uses [change-case](https://github.com/blakeembrey/change-case) internally.
-The supported values are as follows.(description shamelessly stolen from [change-case](https://github.com/blakeembrey/change-case) too)
+The supported values are as follows.(description shamelessly stolen from [change-case](https://github.com/blakeembrey/change-case))
 * camel
 Converts to a string with the separators denoted by having the next letter capitalized.
 **'test string' will be converted to "testString"**